posita/dyce/docs/countin.md

 ## Dependent probabilities

-In many cases, dependent probabilities can be compactly expressed via [``H.substitute``][dyce.h.H.substitute], although it takes some practice to adjust to those semantics.
+In many cases, dependent probabilities can be compactly expressed via [``H.substitute``][dyce.h.H.substitute], although it takes some practice to adjust to the semantics.

 Where we can identify independent terms and reduce dependent terms to calculations solely involving independent terms, there is a fairly straightforward translation.
 First, we express independent terms as histograms.
 Second, we express dependent terms as substitution functions.
 Finally, we pass the dependent substitution functions to the independent histograms via [``H.substitute``][dyce.h.H.substitute].

-Say we want to roll a D6 and compare whether the result is strictly greater than its distance from some constant.
+Say we want to roll a d6 and compare whether the result is strictly greater than its distance from some constant.

 ``` python
 >>> d6 = H(6)  # independent term